hellostealth/stealth/docs/03-basics.md

 ## Say, Ask, Get

-Stealth recommends follows the Say, Ask, Get prefix for both controller actions and replies.
+Stealth recommends you follow the Say, Ask, Get prefix for both controller actions and replies.

 ### SAY